Recommended Piano Keyboards and Preferred Keyboard Set Up

 https://www.gear4music.com/Keyboards-and-Pianos/Gravity-KSTS01B-Table-Form-Heavy-Keyboard-Stand/2HN3

-Here are some links to suppliers:-
+Here are some links to UK suppliers:-

 NP-12 Suppliers https://pricespy.co.uk/audio-video/musical-instruments/keyboard-instruments/digital-pianos-stage-pianos/yamaha-np-12--p3496715